NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 ```
 unset LD_PRELOAD
 ```
-For communication between cores in a node, RLlib uses a Redis server.
+For communication between cores in a node (and between nodes in multi-node experiments), RLlib uses a Redis server.
 However, there is some kind of process running on Eagle causing Redis server to malfunction.
-Therefore, make sure you unset variable `LD_PRELOAD`, which disables that process and lets your experiment to run smoothly.
+Therefore, make sure you unset variable `LD_PRELOAD`, which disables that process and lets your experiment run smoothly.

 ## Run multi-core experiments

-The example in the previous section, using default flag values, is designed to run utilizing only a single CPU core.
-It can also run on Eagle, after allocating a single node and you decide to run the experiments on a single CPU of this node.
-However, as explained above, RL training is highly benefited by running multiple concurrent experiments, that is evaluations of OpenAI Gym environments.
-A single node on Eagle has 36 CPU cores, therefore it is prudent to utilize all of them for faster agent training.
+The example in the previous section is designed to run only on a single CPU core in a local machine.
+But it can also run on Eagle, if you allocate a single node and you decide to run the experiments on a single CPU.
+However, as explained above, RL training is highly benefited by running multiple concurrent OpenAI Gym rollouts.
+A single node on Eagle has 36 CPU cores, therefore you can use any number of those in order to speed up your agent training.

-In order to exploit the Eagle node 100%, you need to adjust the `--num-cpus` hyperparameter to reflect to all CPUs on the node.
+If you want to use all 36 cores, you need to adjust the `--num-cpus` hyperparameter to reflect to all CPUs on the node.
 Therefore, you can run the following:
 ```
 python simple_trainer.py --num-cpus 35
 ```
-You may wonder why set up the number of CPUs to 35 when there are 36 cores on an Eagle node.
-That happens because RLlib always sets a minimum of one core in `num_workers` key of the `config` dictionary, even if you don't (remember the default `--num-cpus` flag value of zero).
-In the current setting of the aforementioned example (`--num-cpus`: 0), RLlib will actually utilize 1 core.
-So, by setting the `--num-cpus` hyperparameter to 35, RLlib will actually allocate 36 cores, which means 100% utilization of the Eagle node.
+Again, RLlib by default utilizes a single CPU core, therefore by putting `--num-cpus` equal to 35 means that all 36 cores are requested.

 Such is not the case with the `num_gpus` key, where zero means no GPU allocation is permitted.
 This is because GPUs are used for training the policy network and not running the OpenAI Gym environment instances, and thus they are not mandatory (although having a GPU node can assist the agent training by reducing training time).

-# Outputs
+# Outputs (single-core/multiple-core)

 RLlib produces outputs of the following form:
 ```